apache/airflow/UPDATING.md

 -->

-### You can't name zip files as ending with .py for DAGs

-It was previously possible to load any files as zip files in the DAGs folder via `zipfile.is_zipfile`.
+### Zip files in the DAGs folder can no longer have a `.py` extension

-Now .py (extension) files are going to be loaded as modules without checking whether it is zipfile.
-(Less IO) If .py file in the DAGs folder were a zip compressed file, processing it would be failed with exception.
+It was previously possible to have any extension for zip files in the DAGs folder.
+Now `.py` files are going to be loaded as modules without checking whether it is a zip file, as it leads to less IO.
+If a `.py` file in the DAGs folder is a zip compressed file, parsing it will fail with an exception.

 ### You have to use `postgresql://` instead of `postgres://` in `sql_alchemy_conn` for SQLAlchemy 1.4.0+